Leah Scarpelli: Sporting CP

 After college graduation, Scarpelli signed with the women's professional Portuguese team Sporting Clube de Portugal on January 27, 2023.

 Brisbane Roar

 On August 28, 2023, Scarpelli joined Brisbane Roar FC of the A-League.
+While at Brisbane Roar, Leah played 1524 minutes and had one assist.

 Brooklyn FC

 Scarpelli joined Brooklyn FC on June 28, 2024, ahead of the inaugural USL Super League season.
+She was the third player to sign.
 Scarpelli made her club debut in Brooklyn's inaugural match against Spokane on September 8, 2024.
 The back of her jersey reads "Scarps" instead of her surname, Scarpelli.
 2025/2026 season Scarpelli made captain.
+In February of 2026, Leah was selected as one of nine brand ambassadors of the Gainbridge Super League.
+Leah scored two goals and three assists for the 2025-2026 season and played 1586 minutes.
+October of 2025, Leah was on the Gainbridge Super League Team of the Month in a Bench spot and nominated for the Goal of the Month (Olympico).

+Tampa Bay Sun

+On July 6, 2026, it was announced that Scarpelli had joined fellow USL Super League Tampa Bay Sun.

 International career

 Scarpelli was called up to several United States National Youth Soccer teams (U15, U16 and U17) training camps held in Oregon, California, Florida, Netherlands and Italy.
 In August 2016, she was rostered on the U15 Girls CONCACAF team where her team won the 2016 CONCACAF Girls' U-15 Championship.
 Scarpelli was selected on the Best XI team (center back).
 While with the United States national under-17 team in April 2017, Scarpelli played as a defender in the US U17 Torneo Women's Delle Nazioni International Tournament in Italy where her team won the championship.